-Have change stations set up in different parts of the house, with everything you may need to change your baby's nappy, to make it easier if your mobility or ability to carry your baby is very limited.
+• Have change stations set up in different parts of the house, with everything you may need to change your baby's nappy, to limited.

 - A change table on wheels may make it easy for you to move it around the house. - Look for baby wipes and creams with easy to open lids. - Ask someone to open the nappy packets for you or open them with scissors as they can be a challenge to get into with sore hands. - Set up a change table that is at a height where you don't need to bend over, or one where you can even sit while changing your baby's nappy. - While cloth nappies may be more environmentally friendly, disposables tend to be more absorbent, meaning you won't need to change them as often.
 They will also save you a few extra loads of washing each week too.
 If using cloth nappies, look for ones with Velcro closures to make it quick and easy to change.